- Wednesday, October 7th - Griffin, Las Vegas, 10pm

 - Saturday, October 17th - Dive Bar w/Goddamn Gallows, Las Vegas, 8pm

 - Saturday, October 24 – Logandale Bluegrass Festival, Logandale, NV

-- Saturday, June 13th – Boulder Dam Brewing, Boulder City, NV, 8pm
+- Friday, October 30th - Boulder Dam Brewing Company, Boulder City, NV, 7pm

 - Saturday, October 31st – Pioneer Saloon, Goodsprings, NV, 5pm

-- Saturday, November 28th – Pioneer Saloon, Goodsprings, NV, 5pm
+- Saturday, November 28th – Pioneer Saloon w/The Unwieldies, Goodsprings, NV, 5pm

 With Ken Osborne skillfully playing banjo, mandolin, and just about anything else with strings; Cindy Osborne thumping the upright bass like it owes her money; Michael Louis Austin effortlessly lending his flawless six-string chops; and Brenna Lee weaving her beautiful, and sometimes haunting, cello around it all… The All-Togethers display their passion for what they do so well… play music that is reminiscent of times long gone with a freshness that will keep you smiling long into the night.